 Apple's "hobby" product, Apple TV, sold a record 1.4 million units in Apple's most recent financial quarter, according to CEO Tim Cook.

-Jason Snell and Dan Moren have live coverage of Apple's conference call with analysts following the company's quarterly earnings statement.
+Lex Friedman and Jason Snell will have live coverage of Apple's call with financial analysts following their quarterly earnings statement.

 Why is iBooks author such a big deal for publishers?
 Because now creators can make interactive books without all the expense of app development.

 Jason Snell, Alexandra Chang, and Serenity Caldwell report from the Consumer Electronics Show in Las Vegas, Nevada.